This article will help you read and understand your pathology report for differentiated vulvar intraepithelial neoplasia (dVIN).

 The vulva is the external part of the female genital tract.
 It forms the opening of the vagina and includes the mons pubis, labia majora, labia minora and clitoris.
 The vulva is made of skin.
 The surface of the skin is called the epidermis and is mostly made up of squamous cells.
 The tissue beneath the epidermis is called the dermis, it contains blood vessels and connective tissue.

-Differentiated vulvar intraepithelial neoplasia (dVIN) is a pre-cancerous disease that develops in the vulva. dVIN is called a pre-cancerous disease because over time it can turn into a cancer called squamous cell carcinoma.
+Differentiated vulvar intraepithelial neoplasia (dVIN) is a pre-cancerous disease that develops in the vulva.
+It is called a pre-cancerous disease because over time it can turn into a type of cancer called squamous cell carcinoma.

-Differentiated vulvar intraepithelial neoplasia is often associated with another condition called lichen sclerosus.
-Lichen sclerosus is a non-cancerous inflammatory skin condition.
+Differentiated vulvar intraepithelial neoplasia is often associated with an inflammatory condition called lichen sclerosus.
+People who develop this condition have usually had lichen sclerosus for many years.
 Unlike other pre-cancerous diseases in the vulva, dVIN is not caused by human papillomavirus (HPV).